software-crafters-karachi/software-crafters-karachi.github.io/README.md

 We usually do our katas in pairs (or groups).
 Pair programming maximizes knowledge sharing, focus and quality of work.
 You can find more kata best practices & pair programming in our [Kata Guide](/kata-guide).

-# Learning Guide
+# Resources

-:book: Resources to help you master the craft: https://github.com/software-crafters-karachi/learning-guide

-# Past Meet-ups
+## Past Meet-ups

-Recordings & resources from our past meet-ups are available [here](/past-meetups)
+Recordings & resources from our past meet-ups are available [here](/past-meetups).

+## Learning Guide

+:book: We've put together some resources for you to explore: [Learning Guide for Software Crafters](https://github.com/software-crafters-karachi/learning-guide).